Life SciencesLiability

-Ransomware attacks on labs surged 264%.
-Your CAP renewal is in 90 days.
+Lab insurance for CLIA-certified diagnostic, pathology, and bioanalytical labs.
+Ransomware on labs surged 264% - your CAP renewal is in 90 days.

-Texas CLIA-certified labs operate at the intersection of HIPAA-scale PHI exposure, hospital reference-lab service agreements, payor network credentialing, and accreditation cycles (CAP, COLA).
+Laboratory insurance for Texas CLIA-certified labs covers HIPAA-scale PHI exposure, hospital reference-lab service agreements, payor network credentialing, and accreditation cycles (CAP, COLA) under one coordinated specialty placement.

-We help mid-market clinical labs, anatomic pathology, molecular diagnostics, and bioanalytical contract labs build programs that respond to professional liability for diagnostic accuracy, ransomware on PHI, and hospital procurement requirements.
+We help mid-market clinical labs, anatomic pathology, molecular diagnostics, and bioanalytical contract labs build lab insurance programs that respond to professional liability for diagnostic accuracy, ransomware on PHI, and hospital procurement requirements.

 Problem 01 · Cyber exposure